 What Does Transmission Fluid Do?

-The transmission fluid in your transmission serves many purposes.
-Like most fluids in your car, a significant role your transmission fluid plays is to keep things lubricated and cool.
-Unlike other systems in your car, your transmission fluid is also used as a hydraulic fluid to move components and affect shifting in your car.
+Transmission fluid’s main purpose is helping your car’s transmission work at its optimal level.
+Besides being a lubricant, transmission fluid also helps your vehicle shift gears and cools the transmission.
 Since your transmission fluid is constantly being pumped, pressurized, moved and squeezed through small passages it can lose some of its ability to properly lubricate over time.
-Also, as your transmission fluid travels through your transmission it will pick up tiny particles.
+As your transmission fluid travels through your transmission it will pick up tiny particles.
 These particles are worn off the gears, bands, clutches and shafts in your transmission as it operates and will travel around with the fluid.
 If too many of the particles get build up in the fluid they can cause excessive wear on components, especially seals and gaskets.

 To keep your transmission fluid safe and properly lubricated you need to trade out this dirty and worn out fluid often.
 What “often” is depends on the factors we mentioned earlier.
 The way you drive your car and the environment you drive it in will determine how quickly your transmission fluid wears out.
 Stop and go or city driving will increase the wear on your transmission fluid because your transmission has to shift more often at lower speeds.
 Also, higher temperatures can lead to accelerated transmission fluid degradation.